TimSchopf/KeyphraseVectorizers/README.md

 =====================

 Set of vectorizers that extract keyphrases with part-of-speech patterns from a collection of text documents and convert them into a document-keyphrase matrix.
+A document-keyphrase matrix is a mathematical matrix that describes the frequency of keyphrases that occur in a collection of documents.
+The matrix rows indicate the text documents and columns indicate the unique keyphrases.

 The package contains wrappers of the [sklearn.feature_extraction.text.CountVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html?highlight=countvectorizer#sklearn.feature_extraction.text.CountVectorizer "scikit-learn CountVectorizer")